Blog / 3DS & SCA

 What's the difference between 3D Secure 1, 2.1 and 2.2?

-The European deadline for Strong Customer Authentication has finally passed, so here’s a quick explanation of the key differences between the 3D Secure versions.
+Strong Customer Authentication is required in more and more countries around the world.
+Here’s a quick explanation of the key differences between the 3D Secure versions.

 What's the difference between 3D Secure 1, 2.1 and 2.2?

 It’s hard to believe it’s been over a year since the original deadline for Strong Customer Authentication (SCA).
-To refresh your memory, Europe’s Second Payment Services Directive (PSD2) requires SCA on most payments - read more about the regulation here.
-3D Secure is a method for 2-factor authentication, recognised as SCA compliant by the European Banking Authority (EBA).
-We’re now finally past the EBA’s amended SCA enforcement deadline of 31 December 2020.
+Europe’s Second Payment Services Directive (PSD2) requires SCA on most payments.
+3D Secure is a method for 2-factor authentication recognized as SCA compliant by the European Banking Authority (EBA).

 There are major differences between 3DS versions 1 and 2, and some minor differences between 2.1 and 2.2.
 Here’s a quick reminder of the features that each version can support…